 There are two distinct types of coping behaviors, both of which focus on different goals.
 These are known as problem-focused strategies and emotion-focused strategies.

 Problem-focused coping strategies focus on the problem at hand.
-If an issue is causing you stress, you would tackle the issue directly.
+If an issue is causing you stress, you will tackle the issue directly.

-For example, if deadlines at work are causing you to feel stressed and overwhelmed, you could tackle the problem by working on time management.
-You could try to organize your tasks by priority and adhere to a strict, well-thought-out schedule to get things done.
+For example, if deadlines at work are causing you to feel stressed and overwhelmed, you can tackle the problem by working on time management.
+You can try to organize your tasks by priority and adhere to a strict, well-thought-out schedule to get things done.

-Alternatively, you could focus on tackling the problem at hand by refusing to take on more work than you could reasonably get done.
+Alternatively, you can focus on problem solving by refusing to take on more work than you can reasonably get done.

 What is an emotion-focused coping strategy?

 Emotion-focused coping strategies focus on the emotional aspect of the problem.
-For example, if stress at work is overwhelming you, emotion-focused coping strategy would focus on shifting your perspective or changing your feelings so that they don’t exacerbate the situation and change how it’s affecting you.
+For example, if stress at work is overwhelming you, emotion based coping strategy will focus on shifting your perspective or changing your feelings so that they don’t exacerbate the situation and change how it’s affecting you.

 Emotion-focused methods are instrumental when we are powerless to change our external environment.